-We all remember what it’s like being a kid on Christmas Eve – full of excitement, butterflies in the stomach, wondering what presents are enticingly wrapped under the tree.
+How to fall asleep on Christmas Eve... a great question.
+We all remember what it's like being a kid on Christmas Eve, the Christmas countdown has come to an end and you're full of excitement, have butterflies in your stomach and are wondering what presents are encingly wrapped under the tree.

-This is a great feeling, but one that does little to help sleep!
-Here are some tips for helping your kids sleep easier not just on Christmas Eve, but all year round.
+This is a great feeling but one that does little to help sleep!
+When it comes to kids and sleeping on Christmas Eve, you may feel like you're fighting a losing battle.
+Here are some of our top tips for helping your kids sleep easier not just on Christmas Eve, but all year round.

 Santa’s full of mince pies & brandy and his reindeer have had enough carrots to last the year as they travel back to their home in the North Pole after a busy night delivering presents to children around the world.